College of the North Atlantic

 5. Provide the context of the news to their audiences.

-6. Reflect in their work a deep understanding of the news media, its influence and their own responsibilities as journalists.
+6. Reflect in their work a deep understanding of the news media, its influence, and their own responsibilities as journalists.

-8. Apply high ethical standards to their work.
+8. Apply high ethical standards.

 1. High School

-Provincial High School Graduation Certificate with a 60% average in eight level 3000 credits or equivalent including a minimum of 60% in level 3000 English
+Provincial High School Graduation Certificate with a 60% average in eight level 3000 credits or equivalent including a minimum of 65% in level 3000 English

-2. Comprehensive Arts and Science (CAS) Transition
+2. College Transition (prior to 2024, students would have completed Comprehensive Arts and Science (CAS) Transition)

 3. Adult Basic Education (ABE)